jojozhuang/jojozhuang.github.io/_portfolio/course-player-signalr.md

 ---
-layout: software
+layout: portfolio
 key: portfolio
-title: "Online Course Player (SignalR)"
+title: "Course Player (SignalR)"
-date: 2016-03-25
+index: 45
 tags: WebSocket, SignalR, Realtime
 image: /assets/courseplayersignalr/thumbnail.png
 excerpt: A realtime online course player, developed with SignalR and ASP.NET.
-subcateogry: dotnet
+category: dotnet
-categories: portfolio
 ---

 > This online course player is developed by SignalR based on ASP.NET.
-[Another implementation]({% link _posts/portfolios/2016-04-03-Online-Course-Player-SocketIO.md %} is developed by Socket.IO on Node.js.
+Another implementation is developed by Socket.IO on Node.js, check [Course Player (Socket.IO)]({% link _portfolio/course-player-socketio.md %}) for more details.
 Both of the implementations are based on [WebSocket](https://en.wikipedia.org/wiki/WebSocket).
 For the basic knowledge of WebSocket and SignalR, please refer to one of my blog posting [Develop Realtime Online Application with WebSocket]({% link _posts/2016-03-07-develop-realtime-online-application-with-websocket.md %}).

 It contains four samples, named as follows: